meilisearch/specifications/text/0117-typo-tolerance-api.md

 tbd

 ## 3. Future Possibilities

 - Expose `typoTolerance` properties at search time.
 - Add the possibility to disable typo-tolerance on all numeric fields.
 - Add different modes of result matching for the typo-tolerance feature. e.g. `default`/`min`/`strict`
+- Replace `POST` to `PATCH` verb to allow partial edit of the settings and embrace REST API convention.